-Build a local community of practice around digital health to support inter-professionalism, improved heath care delivery, digital health change and workforce development.
-Or integrate digital health into your existing Grandrounds or Schwarz Rounds sessions in your local health setting.
+Build a local community of practice around digital health to support interprofessionalism, improved heath care delivery, and workforce development.
+Or integrate digital health into your existing Grand rounds or Schwarz Rounds sessions in your local health setting.
+Consider inviting other health professionals as well as patients and their families to learn together to develop digital and healthcare literacy, develop capabilities and bring about improvements in healthcare and systems.